The wavefunction as a true ensemble: The PBR theorem revisited

 Bell defined Statistical Independence ({\sc SI}) as the absence of correlations between the hidden variables and the two detector settings which he considered in a particular experiment.
 However, of course one can define Statistical Independence in general as

-where $S$ are the detector settings (of whatever experiment).
+where $S$ are the detector settings (of whatever experiment), and $\mu$ is the probability distribution of the hidden variables.
 As laid out in \cite{Hance2021StatInd}, violating this condition does not necessarily require correlations between the settings and the distribution of the hidden variables over the state space; the correlations can instead be induced by the structure of the state-space.

 Statistical Independence sneaks into the {\sc PBR}-theorem because the HS-definition for a $\psi$-epistemic model assumes that the hidden variables which define the state at preparation have nothing to do with the measurement.
 And that sounds reasonable, until one realises that if one wants to say anything about measurement outcomes one needs to know the time-evolution of the hidden variables too.